Date Joined: February 9, 2010

 Karaoke!
 It is something I can't get enough of.

 Journaling - I am absolutely obsessed with it.
 I buy journals in the anticipation of filling them.
 I actually was directed here by someone who did a journal swap.
 I love journaling.
 I have journaled something every single day since 2008.
 I am a text-journaler.
 I do a lot of "tape the ticket in," but my journals are 95% text and those are also the type of journals I like to receive when possible.
 Art journals don't speak to me.

 Altered books - I noticed this is something I should probably bring up here.
 It seriously causes me pain to see any type of book ripped apart, something glued in it, torn, scribbled on, or hurt in any other way.
-I see the artistry of it, I really do, but I just don't enjoy it myself.
+I understand some people see artistry in it, I really do, but I just don't enjoy it myself.
 It makes me kinda sad.